LeeKahlil/Batch-Tagging-Node/README.md

 (Note: the tags of all .txt files are the same, which is suitable for creating text with the same tag or trigger)

 This is the first custom node I wrote.
-It was created to solve the problem of frequently switching tagging files when training with LoRa in ComfyUI.
+It was created to solve the problem of frequently switching between comfyui and tagging tools when I was training with Lora in comfyui.
 It is very simple and I hope it can help people in need.
-Have fun!
+Have fun!😊